iandennismiller/swandive/readme.md

     ssh ubuntu@$ELASTIC_IP
     ```

-    The following steps configure root SSH access, set some passwords, update the system, configure the timezone, and remote some unneeded processes.
+    The following steps configure root SSH access, set some passwords, update the system, configure the timezone, and remove some unneeded processes.

     ```
     sudo su -